greguz/rxdable/README.md

 const observable = getObservableByStream(readableStream);
 ```

-The usage of this API is discouraged, because a Node.js stream is able to be consumed just one time, but an Observable is able to be subscribed more than once.

-So this API create an Observable that is able to be subscribed just one time.
+**WARNING**: This function will create an Observable ables to be subscribed just one time.

 ## Operator to Transform stream